 Hatfield Child Support Lawyers

-Results-Oriented Family Lawyers Fight for Fair Treatment for Clients Under Hatfield, Pennsylvania’s Child Support Law
+Results-Oriented Family Lawyers in Hatfield Fight for Fair Treatment for Clients Under Pennsylvania’s Child Support Law

 Child support is the financial obligation imposed upon a parent in order to provide for the child’s needs—reflecting the idea that parents have a duty to care for their children regardless of where those children reside.
 In Hatfield, Pennsylvania, every parent is legally required to financially support his or her children until the child reaches age 18 and graduates from high school.
 Although most lawyers and the courts use a fairly formulaic approach to determining each parent’s child support obligations, in reality, these cases are far from simple.
 Child support cases frequently present complications that can make the calculation much more difficult.